opennode/waldur-core/docs/guide/install-from-src.rst

         Dictionary of Zabbix monitoring engine parameters.

           server
-            URL of Zabbix server.
+            URL of Zabbix server (string).

           username
-            Username of Zabbix user account.
+            Username of Zabbix user account (string).
             This user must be able to create zabbix hostgroups, hosts, templates and IT services.

           password
-            Password of Zabbix user account.
+            Password of Zabbix user account (string).

           interface_parameters
             Dictionary of parameters for Zabbix hosts interface.
             Have to contain keys: 'main', 'port', 'ip', 'type', 'useip', 'dns'.

           templateid
-            Id of default Zabbix host template.
+            Id of default Zabbix host template (string).

           groupid
-            Id of default Zabbix host group.
+            Id of default Zabbix host group (string).

           default_service_parameters
-            Default parameters for Zabbix IT services.
+            Dictionary of default parameters for Zabbix IT services.
             Have to contain keys: 'algorithm', 'showsla', 'sortorder', 'goodsla'.

           FAIL_SILENTLY
-            If True - ignores Zabbix API exceptions and do not add any messages to logger
+            If True - ignores Zabbix API exceptions and do not add any messages to logger (boolean).

+          HISTORY_RECORDS_INTERVAL
+            The time for maximal interval between history usage records in Zabbix (number of minutes).

+          TRENDS_RECORDS_INTERVAL
+            The time for maximal interval between trends usage records in Zabbix (number of minutes).

+          HISTORY_DATE_RANGE
+            The time interval on which Zabbix will use records from history table (number of hours).

+          There could be also application-specific parameters specified:
+            For example, wordpress-templateid, zimbra-templateid,
+            postgresql-templateid, application-status-item.

+    SHOW_ALL_USERS
+      Indicates whether user can see all other users in `api/users/` endpoint (boolean).

+    SUSPEND_UNPAID_CUSTOMERS
+      If it is set to True, then only customers with positive balance will be able to modify entities such as services and resources (boolean).

     OPENSTACK_QUOTAS_INSTANCE_RATIOS
-      Default ratio values per instance.
+      Dictionary of default ratio values per instance.

         volumes
           Number of volumes per instance.